TheSecretSquad/chess/README.md

 >
 > For example running the app right now wouldn't do much.
 What method could we add and to what class to show we are making progress to our goal of a chess game?
 Let's add a test for that method next.
 >
+>How about you think of a method we can add to game that is usable right now such that we could show the game to another and they can see it is working?

+I've been thinking about this ... and I don't really know what to do.

+When you say "see it is working", do you mean see that the method is working or the game class as a whole is working?

+The only thing I thought of is making a "start" method, such that starting the game should tell the players the game has started, select one player to take their turn, and tell the players whose turn it currently is.
+I'm still not sure if this meets the criteria.

+Is that first test I wrote for showMovesFor completely useless?
+I feel like it is.

+>No test is completely useless.

+>How about we have a method to start the game which also prints the current board to the console?

+...
+The first thing I thought of was to display the board, but I was thinking about what you said in the old thread and ended up complicating things.

+You said:
+>What method could we add and to what class to show we are making progress to our goal of a chess game?

+Thinking about this, I convinced myself that displaying the board seems too simple.
+It must be a more intricate detail of gameplay.

+Do we actually want to print the board to the console, or do we send a message to the board to print itself passing some interface that facilitates displaying the board?

+Should it be abstract to facilitate showing the board on anything, for example, console or GUI?
+Or should it specifically print to a console?

+I guess what I'm asking is should it look like this...

+@Test
+public void shouldShowTheBoardWhenGameStarts() {
+	game.start();
+	verify(board).showTo(boardOutput);
+}

+or this...

+@Test
+public void shouldPrintTheBoardToTheConsoleWhenGameStarts() {
+	game.start();
+	verify(board).printTo(console); // or verify(console).print(board);
+}